Fireye04/Game-Devs-Together/content/_index.md

 2. You own and operate a personal website.
 Custom domains are not required; Neocities, Nekoweb, and github pages-hosted sites are more than welcome.
 Just make sure you've added the GDT widget (below) somewhere on your site!
 3. You are a respectful individual.
 GDT is a place for those of all identies and backgrounds to share their love of game design; If you or your website feature hateful speech, racism, sexism, ableism, homophobia, transphobia, or any other assorted nasties, you are not welcome here.

 If you fit the criteria, you can join by opening up a PR adding your site to the `members.json` file on the [GDT GitHub](https://github.com/Fireye04/Game-Devs-Together).
+Again, remember to add the widget somewhere on your site.

 If you're not familiar with the process of opening a Pull request, please open a thread on the GDT [github discussions page](https://github.com/Fireye04/Game-Devs-Together/discussions), so someone can help you out!
 (A more comprehensive guide is coming soon!)

+If you wish to just participate in the community instead, you are also more than welcome to do so.

 ## Widget